 Fortunately, just as we were mentally bracing ourselves for using our young, nubile bodies as a way to earn our keep, the bank manager just happened to be walking by and let us in to use the ATM (what she was doing instead of managing the bank I don’t know).
 With the cash in hand, we set forth to our new home while being barked at by every village dog we came across.

 Putting it mildly, the ‘hostel’ was not what we expected.
 In a woodland clearing on the outskirts of the village lay a depressing-looking apartment block surrounded by abandoned, burnt-out cars.
 As we made our way up the stairs the metallic door screeched open and we walked inside.

 The place looked like it hadn’t been vacuumed since at least 1975, or possibly ever.
-The wallpaper was grotty and peeling, but at least in one room there’d been an attempt at decoration in the form of a bear skin hanging on the wall and 80s action movie posters for Terminator and Rambo, Sylvester Stallone’s chiselled biceps glistening with sweat as he fired a heavy machine gun.
+The wallpaper was grotty and peeling, but at least in one room, there’d been an attempt at decoration in the form of a bearskin hanging on the wall and 80s action movie posters for Terminator and Rambo, Sylvester Stallone’s chiseled biceps glistening with sweat as he fired a heavy machine gun.

 Sergey didn’t bother to greet us, only showing us to a room smelling of cat piss and told us we could sleep there, then showed us another room, his workshop, where there was a bed.

 While this might just be more of that classic Russian hospitality that I experienced from shopkeepers in Moscow and St Petersburg, maybe it was his stare, maybe it was his utter reluctance to look after his own living space, I don’t know, but something about it just didn’t seem right.